 the area of the parallelogram formed by transforming the unit square is

-Note that a determinant can be negative!
-Then, the absolute value of the determinant gives the area of the parallelogram.
-The sign of the determinant depends on the order of the columns of the matrix; swap the columns of and its determinant would be .
+The sign of the determinant depends on the order of the columns of the matrix.
+For example, swap the columns of and its determinant would be .
 (If is “to the right” of , the determinant is positive, like with the standard basis vectors; if is “to the left” of , the determinant is negative.)

-The determinant of an matrix can be expressed recursively using a weighted sum of determinants of smaller matrices, called minors.
-We’ll explore this idea more when necessary, but the computation is not super important: the big idea is that the determinant of is a single number that tells us whether ’s transformation “loses a dimension” or not.
+The computation of the determinant is not super important.
+The big idea is that the determinant of is a single number that tells us whether ’s transformation “loses a dimension” or not.

 Activity 2